sasquatch678/A-Painted-World---Remastered/Gameplay/Miscellaneous.md

 - When the level is high, you'll temporarily lose control of your character.
 - A random message (from a total of 25) related to drunkenness will appear.
 - Your alcohol level will automatically return to 0 once your character sobers up.

+## <p align="center"> Gambling
+You may ask "In the mood for a game?" to any NPC at a tavern or inn, provided they like you enough and that they have at least ten septims.
+The gold on these NPCs is handled by the game itself via leveled lists.
+There are 2 potential games they can play, which is completely random.

+- Guess How Many Septims:
+Pretty much what the title suggests.
+There are two variations of the game.
+One where the NPCs hide up to five Septims in their hand and another version where you hide up to five Septims in your hand.
+The first version depends on your real life luck, meaning there is only one right choice.
+The second version depends on the NPCs luck.
+The payout is the choice selected, not the actual septims in hand.
+Meaning if you thought he had 3 septims, you will pay 3 septims and vice versa.

+- Double or Nothing:
+Basically a coin flip.
+Both parties bet 10 septims.
+Either you or the NPC will get to flip the coin.
+Whoever doesn't flip the coin calls heads or tails.
+If you get a match you get 20 septims.
+Depends on the caller's luck.

+- High Stakes:
+Any NPC with a luck higher than 60 will give the option to play games at higher stakes.
+The options are 2x, 3x, and 4x.
+These option only show up if both parties can afford the larger transactions.